2017 edition of the Samsung Galaxy A series: Galaxy A7

 This series' Galaxy A7 runs Android 6.0.1 Marshmallow out-of-the-box and runs on Grace UX interface (and upgradable to Android 7.0 "Nougat" and Android 8.0 "Oreo" with Samsung Experience 8.1 and 9.0 respectively).
 The smartphone features an Exynos 7880 SoC consisting of 8 ARM Cortex-A53 backed by the Mali-T830MP3 GPU and sports 3 GB of RAM and 32 GB of internal storage, expandable to 256 GB via a MicroSD card slot.
 Unlike the previous version of the A7, it has a dedicated MicroSD card slot allowing both a second SIM Card in dual SIM models and MicroSD card to be used at the same time.

 The device retains a non-removable battery like its predecessor, rated at 3600mAh with fast-charging capabilities.
 Its extra features, similar to Samsung's 2016 flagship's, include IP68 water resistance, Always-on Display, and 3D glass backing with Gorilla Glass 4.
 A new "Always On display" functionality displays a clock, calendar, and notifications on-screen when the device is in standby.
-The Galaxy A7 2017 received the latest and last Android 8.0 Oreo update in 2018.
+The international model of the Galaxy A7 2017 received the latest and last Android 8.0 Oreo update in 2018.
+In September 2019, The SK Telecom model of the Galaxy A7 2017 received One UI with Android Pie due to it launching with Android Nougat.

-Unlike its predecessors, the Galaxy A7 will not be coming to the United States, Western and Central Europe as well as Caucasus countries and China.
-While Samsung Galaxy A7 (2015) had broader availability in Europe, this model was never sold in that region because it was being deemed too expensive and also due to near-direct competition against Samsung Galaxy S7.
-Samsung will instead sell the Samsung Galaxy A3 (2017) and Samsung Galaxy A5 (2017) to these countries instead.